For 2025, you may have had two alternatives for your Medicare coverage -- depending on your HP/HPE retiree medical program:

 by HP or HPE and administered by the HP or HPE Benefits

-Center.
-Premiums reflect the cost of care across the HP or
+the cost of care across the HP or HPE retiree population,

-dependents or be better for those with pre-existing
+better for those with pre-existing conditions or high

-conditions or high medication costs.
-May have a broader
+medication costs.
+May have a broader network and service

-different out-of-pocket costs and yearly limits.
-HP or HPE
+out-of-pocket costs and yearly limits.
+While the HP

 https://www.hpalumni.org/medicare-group